Miscellaneous Features

 Formatting Code with cljfmt

-While CIDER has it’s own code formatting (indentation) engine, you can also use it together with cljfmt - that’s useful if you’re working on a team that uses different editors and IDEs.
+While CIDER has its own code formatting (indentation) engine, you can also use it together with cljfmt - that’s useful if you’re working on a team that uses different editors and IDEs.

 CIDER provides several commands to interact with cljfmt: